For the first time since The Three Doctors, Sue’s older brother, Gary, agreed to join us for an episode or two.

-And with that, Gary was gone.
-Who knows if he’ll ever visit us again.
+And with that, Gary is gone.
+Who knows if he’ll ever visit us again?

 Sue: Yes, thank heavens you’ve been killed and are now a ghost.
 That will be really helpful.

-The Doctor can smell the unmistakable aroma of soliton gas.
+The Doctor can detect the unmistakable aroma of soliton gas.

 Sue: You can’t blame Adric this time.

 Sue: I love this guy.
 He has all the best lines.
-He’s the only interesting thing in this.
+He’s the only interesting thing in this story so far.

-The android appears again, but this time it is dressed in a black cape and skeleton mask.
+The android appears once again, but this time it’s dressed in a black cape and skeleton mask.

 Sue: I was only joking when I said it was Michael Myers.
-But it really, really is.
+But it really is.

 Sue: WHAT?
-Are you completely insane?
 The direction in that scene was abysmal.
-I think that may be the worst directed action scene in the whole series so far.
+I think that may have been the worst directed action scene in the whole series so far.

-When we meet a Terileptil for the first time, Sue sighs.
+When we encounter a Terileptil for the first time, Sue sighs.

-Sue: Is the actor under that mask the guy from EastEnders you were talking about?
+Sue: Is the actor under that mask the guy from EastEnders you were talking about earlier?

-Me: Yes, and it’s worth 100 points if you get it.
+Me: Yes, and it’s worth 100 points if you can get it.

 Sue: Pete Beale?

-Sue: How am I supposed to guess this?
+Sue: How am I supposed to get this?
 It’s impossible!
-Okay, is it Nasty Nick?
+Is it Nasty Nick?